 The Boy Who Was Loved by the Wind

-Experience the joy of childhood, the sorrow of rejection, and the power of forgiveness in this tender and adventurous allegory.
+Experience the joy of childhood, the sorrow of rejection, and the power of forgiveness in this tender Christian allegory.

 Use headphones for the best listening experience.

 Story written and narrated by Kathy Matthes ©1990 by Kathy Matthes.

 Music by Music by Richard Harvey.
 Courtesy of APM Music.

 "Strange Days," "Ancient Heros," "The Legend," and "L’Ouverture."

 Child Running with Kite by Adrenlinapura.
 Fotolia license: #72471868.

 The Buzz about "The Boy Who Was Loved by the Wind"

 3rd Place Fiction Award Winner, Bravura Literary Journal, May 2018.